2025-26 Student Handbook

 TRiO Student Support Services, Ellington 337, 931-221-6142

 TRiO Student Support Services is a federally funded program established to provide Pell Grant eligible, first-generation and/or disabled college students with individual academic services and a supportive environment.
-In order to participate in TRiO Student Support Services, one or more of the following must be met based on the legislative requirements of the U.S. Department of Education: family income meets published federal guidelines (Pell Grant eligible), neither parent earned a four-year college degree (first generation), referred by the Office of Student Disability Resource Center (disabled) or the student must demonstrate an academic need for services and must have the potential to benefit from the services.
+In order to participate in TRiO Student Support Services, one or more of the following must be met based on the legislative requirements of the U.S. Department of Education: family income meets published federal guidelines (Pell Grant eligible), neither parent earned a four-year college degree (first generation), referred by the Disability Student Success Center (disabled); or the student must demonstrate an academic need and potential to benefit from the services.

 Return to Top of Page